STUDIO & PROCESS

 No two pieces are ever exactly the same.

-Each artwork carries the quiet record of its making - subtle variations in texture, tone, and depth that shift with light and perspective.
-These changes are intentional.
+Each artwork holds subtle variations in texture, tone, and depth — shifting gently with light and perspective throughout the day.

 The work is designed to reveal itself slowly over time, becoming part of the rhythm of a space rather than a fixed statement.